mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 The capital city – indeed, the only city on Keanou – is Circle City, a ring of whitewashed buildings around the starport.
 The planet has a population of around nine thousand, but a sizeable minority of these are transient labourers, brought in to work on the spice harvest.
-No- one who can afford to move offworld stays on Keanou for long.
+No-one who can afford to move offworld stays on Keanou for long.

 The primary exports of the desert world are the rare spice-dust and the skoggie pelt.
 The latter is the hide of a native predator